Kristie Daniel is the contact for our Livable Cities program.

 The Livable Cities program improves the quality of cities by ensuring access for the most vulnerable to healthy transportation, healthy foods, parks and public spaces.

 More than half the world’s population is living in towns and cities.
-As more people move to urban areas the quality of life there has major impacts on health and the environment.
+As more people move to urban areas the quality of life in cities has major impacts on health and the environment.
 Low and middle-income countries, in particular, are facing important challenges as a result of the growth of cities.

 Studies show that the way cities are built impacts people's: